chris31389/mondodbbasic/README.md

 # mondodbbasic
 basic mongodb exercise

-install mongodb for windows.
+install [mongoDb](https://www.mongodb.org/downloads#production) for windows.
 You may need to add windows environment variables for mongodb bin folder.

 create a db folder next to the package.json.